The Safest and Most Dangerous Places in Horton, AL: Crime Maps and Statistics

 Is Horton, AL Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-Horton ranks in the 65th percentile for safety, meaning it is safer than 65% of cities but less safe than 35%.
-This analysis applies only to Horton's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Horton's combined rate is slightly lower than the norm.
+Horton sits in the 65th percentile, ahead of 65% of cities and behind 35%.
+The grade covers only Horton's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Horton is 19.45 per 1,000 residents in the typical year.
-Horton Residents generally consider the northeast part of the city to be the safest.
-Your chance of being a victim of crime in Horton varies by neighborhood - ranging from 1 in 39 in the west neighborhoods to 1 in 64 in the northeast.
+The overall crime rate in Horton is 19.45 per 1,000 residents in a typical year.
+Residents generally consider the northeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 39 in the west neighborhoods to 1 in 64 in the northeast.

 The Cost of Crime™ in Horton, AL

-The total projected cost of crime in Horton for 2025 is $1,442,611.
-This translates to approximately $310 per resident and $947 per household.
-On average, crime-related costs account for 1.2% of the median household income in Horton.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Horton for 2025 is $1,442,611, about $310 per resident and $947 per household.
+That equals 1.2% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.1%